 This list is not exhaustive by any means and it will expand.
 We write this acknowledgment not to absolve ourselves of guilt but to take full responsibility for the breadth of our wrongdoing.
 We hope you will join us on this path forward.

 Our work with the Washoe Tribe did not stop when our new logo was unveiled.
-In 2022, we committed to and saw through the following actions together.
+In 2022 and 2023, we committed to and saw through the following actions together.

 Free Activities & Land Access

 Any member of the Washoe Tribe receives 100% free access to the mountains, year-round.
 This includes free Lift or Tram Tickets, free equipment rentals, free snowtubing, and free ski/snowboard lessons.
-In our first winter of creating this program together, Palisades Tahoe was able to host 150 visits (this includes repeat visits) for Washoe skiers and snowboarders.
+In our first two winters of creating this program together, Palisades Tahoe was able to host hundreds of visits (this includes repeat visits) for Washoe skiers and snowboarders.

 Co-curated by the Washoe Tribe, a new display is now open to the public at High Camp, the building at the top of the Aerial Tram.
 Visitors can learn about the Washoe Tribe and their history here in this valley while looking at artifacts, historic images, maps, and more.
-This is a free display that we plan to continue to grow over time.
+This is a small, free display that we plan to continue to grow into a much larger display over time.

 Washoe Cultural Talks

-Same as we did in 2021, we offered Washoe Cultural Talks every other Friday this summer.
-Talks were led by members of the Washoe Tribe, who shared creation stories, environmental knowledge, and historic facts.
+Same as we did in 2021 and 2022, we offered Washoe Cultural Talks every Friday this summer.
+Talks were led by members of the Washoe Tribe, who shared creation stories, environmental knowledge, and historical facts.
 If you missed our Washoe Cultural Talks that happened this summer, you can watch one of the talks here.
 This talk is presented by Herman Fillmore, the Cultural Resource & Language Director of the Washoe Tribe.

 Continued Education for Guests & Employees